gabrielmaialva33/flora-music-bot/config/README.md

 plugins or code to work.
 You have to set the proper mandatory vars to make it functional and to start the basic feature of bot.

+### Get to know about all these vars in depth from our Docs.
+[Read Now from Here](https://notreallyshikhar.gitbook.io/winxmusicbot/config-vars/available-vars)

 ## Mandatory Vars

 - These are the minimum required vars need to setup to make Winx Music Bot functional.